labex-labs/open-source-labs/python/python-mastery/lab-ex5-4-learn-more-about-closures/en/step3.md

     return TypedProperty(float)
 ```

-This code defines a descriptor class `TypedProperty` that performs type checking.
-The `__set_name__` method is automatically called when the descriptor is assigned to a class attribute, allowing it to capture the attribute name.
+This code defines a descriptor class called `TypedProperty` that checks the type of values assigned to attributes.
+The `__set_name__` method is called automatically when the descriptor is assigned to a class attribute.
+This allows the descriptor to capture the attribute name without us having to specify it manually.

+Next, we'll create a class that uses these improved typed properties.

 2. Create a new file named `stock_improved.py` that uses the improved typed properties: